Career HubResume

 • Are the most important keywords from the posting reflected in your resume?

-Step 8: Check your alignment
+Step 8: Check alignment and consistency

 • Use a tool like Teal’s Job Matching to identify missing keywords and see how well your resume matches the description.